crnsh/onnx2mlgo/README.md

 * Compatibility Checker shows all missing operators
 * Code generator

 Currently this transpiler only transpiles a limited number of models.
 The CLI tells you which operations are missing and need to be implemented.
-Also, only ONNX models with initialized weights are supported.
+Only ONNX models with initialized weights are supported.

-You will have to manually import the input data in the generated Go file.
+You will have to manually import input data in the generated Go file.

 If you find a bug, please [let me know](https://github.com/crnsh/onnx2mlgo/issues)!